Building that cyber safety net in Wilhelmsen Ship Management

 The added bonus is that with all these learnings, seafarers and staff have made this applicable at home and at play for protecting their own cyber presence outside the workplace.

-Upheaval of the maritime cyber safety
+International recognition of maritime cyber safety

-As WSM continues to be the leader in making a digital shift, building a safe cyber security net through education and infrastructure will be constant priorities with technology advancements.
+WSM continues to be the leader in making a digital shift, building a safe cyber security net through education and infrastructure will be constant priorities with technology advancements.